Embsay and Bolton Abbey Steam Railway: Connection to Skipton station

-There is currently no link between the Heritage line and the Network Rail branch line to Swinden Quarry (the former Yorkshire Dales Railway), the points at this site having been dismantled.
+There is currently no link between the Heritage line and the Network Rail branch line to Swinden Quarry (the former Yorkshire Dales Railway), the points at this site having been dismantled, although this connection has been temporarily laid to allow stock movements.
 Re-instating this link would allow trains to serve station, and would potentially offer greater access to the railway.

 The platforms at Skipton (5 & 6) that served the Ilkley route were made redundant in 1965.
 If this link were reinstated these platforms would require a rebuild as they have been disused for a very long time.

 In 1982 there were plans to extend the line to Skipton, as a special DMU service was running at the time.
 Because British Rail still used the section between the two stations for its operations to Swinden Quarry (this section of the old branch line to Grassington was and is still part of the rail network), plans were dropped, stating that operating as far as Skipton whilst sharing the line with the goods operation was too problematic.

 Network Rail has carried out a survey for the reinstatement of the connecting points between the Heritage line at Embsay and the freight line to Rylstone, and the reinstatement of the two platforms 5 and 6 at Skipton.
-The cost has been estimated to be between £1.1 million and £2.6 million.
-If funding is made available, then the line could be extended.
+The cost has been estimated to be between £1.1 million and £2.6 million, and if funding is made available, then the line could be extended.
 JMP Consulting has been commissioned to develop a business case for the project.